 Aircraft Climb Performance Inputs

-It is important that the ISS unit be informed when the aircraft is not able to perform a maneuver (such as climbing at a rate in excess of 1500 feet per minute) it might otherwise select to avoid a collision.
-The preferred method is for the ISS to receive this data from the ARINC 702A Flight Management System (FMS) (over an ARINC 429 data bus or over the ARINC 664 bus).
-If this data is not available from the FMS, then the ISS should obtain this information via the ISS Installation Configuration Options file.
+There are no Aircraft Climb Performance inputs defined for ACAS.
+Section headers are provided in this document to retain organizational alignment with the original ISS definition, ARINC Characteristic 768.

 Aircraft Performance Altitude Limit

-This section was deleted by Supplement 2.
+This information is captured in Table 3-1.
+Section headers are provided in this document to retain organizational alignment with the original ISS definition, ARINC Characteristic 768..

 Cable Delay

-This section was deleted by Supplement 2.
+This information is captured in Table 3-1.
+Section headers are provided in this document to retain organizational alignment with the original ISS definition, ARINC Characteristic 768..

 TA Display Intruder Limit

-This section was deleted by Supplement 2.
+This information is captured in Table 3-1.
+Section headers are provided in this document to retain organizational alignment with the original ISS definition, ARINC Characteristic 768..

 Source Integrity Level (SIL)

-ADS-B position sources must provide integrity on their reported position to be used for aircraft separation applications.
+ADS-B position sources must provide integrity on their reported position to be used for aircraft separation applications and ARINC 718A contains guidance.
 The integrity of a position source must be established in conjunction with FAA guidance.
 Currently, the only position sources with an established Source Integrity Level (SIL) are GPS sensors that meet TSO-C129, TSO-C145, or TSO-C146.
 Future revisions of this document may address additional position sources (e.g., Hybrid GNSS/IRS, Dual DME).

 The SIL values are set as follows: